AlexandriaDAO/core/README.md

 Post (SBTs)

 #### Read
-UncensoredGreats is first and foremost a library.
+Alexandria is first and foremost a library.
 All its books are available to read on-site.

 These books come from a portal where a user uploads an ebook and mints it as an NFT.